maarlf/twichies/README.md

 # twitchlert
-Twitch SMS notification, get notified when your favourite streamer is live.
+A Twitch SMS notification app, get notified when your favourite streamer is live.

 ## Requirements
 Python 3.7